 This flying bats STEM activity will be a hit with your preschooler as they send their bat flying around the room.
-This activity will have them designing their own bat and a system engineered to make it fly.
+This activity will have them designing their own bat and a system engineered to make it fly this Halloween.

-Are you up for the bat STEM challenge?
+Are you up for the bat STEM activity challenge?

 Flying Bats STEM Activity

-We’ve shared how to make a yummy DIY Bat Graham Cracker which would be the perfect snack for this week’s Bat Theme at the Virtual Book Club for Kids.
-Plus our Bat Themed Sensory Bottle for learning letters and sight words for some hands on fun.
+Plus our Bat Themed Sensory Bottle for learning letters and sight words for some hands-on fun.
 This activity focuses on making your own bat and then seeing how you can design a way to make it fly in the night.

 Stellaluna by Janell Cannon